-If you feel that your child may have special educational needs and may need extra support, talk to your child’s class teacher or their principal.
+If you feel that your child may have special education needs and may need extra support.
+Then talk to your child’s class teacher or their principal.

 They will arrange for your child to be assessed to find out what their needs are.
 This will help them to arrange appropriate support for your child, known as SEN support.

-Often your child’s school or setting will be able to meet their special needs and will offer them a broad, balanced and relevant curriculum throughout their education.
-They’ll offer your child special educational provision, which can involve additional support or learning in different ways to other children of their age in the school or setting.
+Often your child’s school or setting will be able to meet their special needs.
+They'll offer them a broad, balanced and relevant curriculum throughout their education.
+They’ll offer your child special educational provision.
+This can involve extra support or learning in different ways in the school or setting.

-The setting will ask you for your views when they’re planning, monitoring and reviewing your child’s educational needs.
+The setting will ask you for your views when they’re planning, monitoring and reviewing your child’s education needs.

 If you can’t come to an agreement about your child’s needs, you can contact the council's SEN disagreement resolution service.